Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

 \subsubsection{PCA}

-We begin with the PCA projection of lead II (MLII), which aligns with the heart’s long axis and captures electrical activity from atrial initiation to ventricular activation and recovery.
-The bare (unlabeled) mapping is shown in the first column.
+We begin with the PCA projection of lead II, which aligns with the heart’s long axis and captures electrical activity from atrial initiation to ventricular activation and recovery.
+The unlabeled mapping is shown in the first column.
 Most of the data is placed in a central, crab-like structure, with the rest placed in diffuse point clouds around the periphery.
 These latter points have more variation than those in the main structure, suggesting that their waveforms are more anomalous.
 This intuition is partially confirmed in the second column, which shows the same points labeled by AAMI category.
 While the lower clouds consist of distinct classes (V and U), the upper clouds do not (there is a partial diagonal cloud of ventricular beats at the left of the main structure, but half of its points are hidden in the unlabeled image).
 The S and O categories are hidden within the main cluster, as are the remaining ventricular beats.
 The “other” category, colored in cyan, is very close to the origin, indicating almost no variation along the first two principal components; indeed, examining these signals confirms that their waveforms are nearly flat, likely due to electrodes detaching during measurement.
 Attempts to isolate anomalies with less variation in the PCA plot fail convincingly.
 For example, heartbeats in the prominent nodes at the corners of the “crab” and in the bridge between its upper “claws” are all normal.
 The ambiguity is even worse when considering patient identifiers.
-For the recording label (col. 3), only the lower right clouds correspond to heartbeats from the same individual.
-These patients are both male (col. 4).
+For the recording label, only the lower right clouds correspond to heartbeats from the same individual.
+These patients are both male.
 Interestingly, the extreme heartbeats on both the left and right are also primarily from male patients, while the gender contributions are roughly equal in the outlying bottom and top clusters.

-Some of these heartbeats become more distinct in the V1 lead, which measures the same neural signals from an orthogonal point of view.
-As before, we first consider only the unlabeled data shown in the first column.
-The most distinct clusters are in the top of the figure, with a T-shaped cloud of points in the upper left and a pair of similarly shaped clusters in the upper right.
-There are also several less distinct groups that are fragmented from the central “pangea” of points, including one on top, one to the left, and one to the lower left.